kenlimmj/terracotta-warrior/README.md

 var re = new tw.RandEngine(opts);
 ```

 - `imgProviderUrl` is the URL to the service which provides images.
+This uses a protocol-less address to maintain compatibility across a broad range of systems, though you should feel free to use `https` if you can afford it.
 - `seed` can be anything (a number or string) used as a seed for the random number generator to ensure that the same "random" values are generated each time.
-This helps with verifying the result of changes when using `terracotta-warrior` as part of a bigger system, in which `terracotta-warrior` is the entity responsible for producing fake data.
-The number 4 is chosen because [xkcd](https://xkcd.com/221/) says that the IEEE approved random number is 4, and xkcd is always correct.
+This helps with feature verification when using `terracotta-warrior` as part of a bigger system, in which `terracotta-warrior` is the entity responsible for producing fake data.
+The number 4 is chosen because [xkcd](https://xkcd.com/221/) says that according to IEEE RFC 1149.5, an approved random number is 4, and xkcd is always correct.

+Methods:
+- `randFullNumber(n)` generates a number with n digits, and with padding zeros in front.
+For example, `n=3` could give you 009.
+If no input is provided, `n` defaults to 3.
+- `randRange(min, max)` generates an integer `x` such that min ≤ x ≤ max.
+For example, `min = 1` and `max = 3` could give you 2.
+If `min` and `max` are the same number, `x` will always be that number as well.
+If `max` is smaller than `min`, they will be swapped at runtime to ensure that the function is always monotonically increasing.
+If no input is provided, `min` defaults to 0 and `max` defaults to 1.
+- `randBoolean()` generates either a `true` or `false` boolean value.
+- `randImage(width, height, category)` generates a random image of size `width` and `height` using the image provider described by `imgProviderUrl`.
+If either the width or height is not specified, it defaults to a value of 500px.
+If the category is not specified, it is not used.

-### TextFactory
+### `TextFactory`

-### UserFactory
+### `UserFactory`

-### EquationFactory
+### `EquationFactory`

 ### MarkdownFactory

 ### Utils

-- ``RandUtils.randFullNumber(n)`` generates a number of n digits with padding zeros in front.
-For example, ``n=3`` could give you 009.
 - ``RandUtils.randRange(min,max)`` generates an integer x such that min < x < max.
 For example, ``min = 1`` and ``max = 3`` could give you 2.
 - ``RandUtils.randFromArray(arr)`` selects an element from the array ``arr``.
 For example, ``arr = ['a','b','c']`` could give you ``'a'``.
 - ``RandUtils.randBoolean()`` generates either a true or false boolean value.